 Final Thoughts

-Take the plane, and you will have the bragging rights you landed on the shortest commercial runway in the world!
-You will not regret it.
+Then you’ll have full bragging rights that you landed on the shortest commercial runway in the world.

 Related Content